sdss/mangadap/docs/installation.rst

 Install Python 3
 ----------------

 The DAP is supported for Python 3 only.
-To install Python, you can do so along with a full package manager, like `Anaconda
-<https://www.continuum.io/DOWNLOADS>`_, or you can install python 3
+To install Python, you can do so along with a full package manager, like `Anaconda`_, or you can install python 3 directly from `python.org`_.
-directly from `python.org <https://www.python.org/>`_.

 Install the DAP code